TIMELINE

 Source: Ian Woodward, 1984, Audrey Hepburn, St Martins Press.

-29th – Audrey and Mel Ferrer arrived in Rome to spend a week together while Mel films La Madre.
+They spent a week together while Mel films La Madre.

 October